Authentication and access using Amazon SDKs and tools - Amazon SDKs and Tools

 With web identity federation, you don't need to create custom sign-in code or manage your own user identities.
 Instead, app users can sign in using a well-known external identity provider (IdP), such as Login with Amazon, Facebook, Google, or any other OpenID Connect (OIDC)-compatible IdP.
 They can receive an authentication token, and then exchange that token for temporary security credentials in Amazon that map to an IAM role with permissions to use the resources in your Amazon Web Services account.

-To learn how to configure this for your SDK or tool, see Assume a role with web identity or OpenID Connect.
+To learn how to configure this for your SDK or tool, see Assuming a role with web identity or OpenID Connect to authenticate Amazon SDKs and tools.

 For mobile applications, consider using Amazon Cognito.
 Amazon Cognito acts as an identity broker and does much of the federation work for you.
 For more information, see Using Amazon Cognito for mobile apps in the IAM User Guide.